Incomplete contracts

-In economic theory, the field of contract theory can be subdivided in the theory of complete contracts and the theory of incomplete contracts.

 In contract law, an incomplete contract is one that is defective or uncertain in a material respect.
-A complete contract in economic theory means a contract which provides for the rights, obligations and remedies of the parties in every possible state of the world.
-However, since the human mind is a scarce resource and the mind cannot collect, process, and understand an infinite amount of information, economic actors are limited in their rationality (the limitations of the human mind in understanding and solving complex problems) and one cannot anticipate all possible contingencies.
+In economic theory, an incomplete contract (as opposed to a complete contract) is one that does not provide for the rights, obligations and remedies of the parties in every possible state of the world.

+Since the human mind is a scarce resource and the mind cannot collect, process, and understand an infinite amount of information, economic actors are limited in their rationality (the limitations of the human mind in understanding and solving complex problems) and one cannot anticipate all possible contingencies.
 Or perhaps because it is too expensive to write a complete contract, the parties will opt for a "sufficiently complete" contract.
-In short, every contract is incomplete for a variety of reasons and limitations.
+In short, in practice, every contract is incomplete for a variety of reasons and limitations.
 The incompleteness of a contract also means that the protection it provides may be inadequate.
 Even if a contract is incomplete, the legal validity of the contract cannot be denied, and an incomplete contract does not mean that it is unenforceable.
 The terms and provisions of the contract still have influence and are binding on the parties to the contract.
 As for contractual incompleteness, the law is concerned with when and how a court should fill gaps in a contract when there are too many or too uncertain to be enforceable, and when it is obliged to negotiate to make an incomplete contract fully complete or to achieve the desired final contract.